rmattos/Pinata/README.md

 --- | --- | ---
 ConnectionString | string
 Provider | enum | values: Provider.Type.MySQL , Provider.Type.MongoDB
-SamplePath | array | array of json files
+SamplePath | array | array of json files, this is optional you can load json files direct from feed method as well.

 ###Load data into Pinata